CoinOpLLC/mule/docs/TheBookOfBooks.md

   - soundly typed FP simplifies refactoring for maintenance and features
     - type safety obviates (some) low level unit testing
     - codec functions automatically _derived_ (not "generated")
+  - cryptographic data model
+    - pervasive use of secure hashes as `Id`
+    - `SASH` table records signatures for any `Id`
+    - pay-as-you-go overhead flexibility for defining protocols

 **What about the Name?**
 : Buried within the order pipeline is the following code: